networkx/nx-guides/content/algorithms/lca/LCA.md

   - For this, we will follow the path from root to node Mammal.
   - Nodes Vertabrate, Jawed Vertabrate, Tetrapod and Amniote -which are on this path- are ancestors of Mammal.
 - Descendants of node Mammal:
   - Bear and Chimpanzee are the child of Mammal.
-Thus,they are its descendants.
+Thus, they are its descendants.
 - Lowest Common Ancestor of Mammal and Newt:
   - Ancestors of Mammal are Vertabrate, Jawed Vertabrate, Tetrapod and Amniote.
   - Ancestors of Newt are Vertabrate, Jawed Vertabrate, and Tetrapod.